-This dataset is a collection of labelled PCAP files, both encrypted and unencrypted, across 10 applications.
+This dataset is a collection of labeled PCAP files, both encrypted and unencrypted, across 10 applications.
 It was created to assist the development of machine learning tools that would allow operators to see the traffic categories of both encrypted and unencrypted traffic flows.
 In particular, features of the network packet traffic timing and size information (both inside of and outside of the VPN) can be leveraged to predict the application category that generated the traffic.

-The dataset consists of 36.1 GB, 33,711 connections, and approximately 272 hours of packet capture from five traffic categories, as shown in the table below:
+The dataset consists of 36.1 GB, 33,711 connections and approximately 272 hours of packet capture from five traffic categories, as shown in the table below:

 Traffic Category